marcelauliano/MitoHiFi/scripts_paper/README.md

 # 1. Reassembling mitogenomes with MitoHiFi
 The scripts in this folder allow for the re-run of all mitogenomes assembled with MitoHiFi and presented in the manuscript _MitoHiFi: a python pipeline for mitochondrial genome assembly from PacBio High Fidelity reads_.

-**CAUTION IS ADVISED AS THIS COULD MEAN DOWNLOADING SEVERAL TERABYTES OF DATA IN CERTAIN CASES.**
+**CAUTION IS ADVISED AS THIS COULD MEAN DOWNLOADING SEVERAL TERABYTES OF DATA**

 ## 1.1.
 Reassembling mitogenomes with MitoHiFi